nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 This section helps you to configure which TLS certificates are used.
 If you have `nixcloud.email.enableTLS = true;` (which is the default) then `nixcloud.TLS` is used (with ACME as a default).

-Say you want to use selfsigned certificates for testing purposes:
+Say you want to use a selfsigned certificate instead, then:

 Assuming your `fqdn` is set as in the example to "mail.lastlog.de" then you can simply add this to configuration.nix